zmfrew/blogz/README.md

 ## Description
-Blogz is a web applicatoin that persists and allows users to create accounts, log in, write blogs, and view other user's blogs.
+Blogz is a web application that persists and allows users to create accounts, log in, write blogs, and view other user's blogs.
 Blogz utilizes Flask, SQLAlechemy, Django, and retrieves data.

 ## What I Learned